rowanmanning/audrey/README.md

     Default: `0 */2 * * *` (every 2 hours).

 You can also change more configurations through the settings page of a running copy of Audrey, these additional configurations are stored in the database.

+## Beta notice

+Audrey is currently in beta, and may not have all of the features you expect from a feed reader yet.
+I'm deliberately keeping a reduced set of features, but please check the [feature label](https://github.com/rowanmanning/audrey/issues?q=is%3Aissue+label%3Afeature) in the [issues](https://github.com/rowanmanning/audrey/issues) before requesting anything

+I really appreciate feedback on the stability of Audrey, if you're willing to give it a go as your primary feed reader then I'll be happy to address any bugs you come across during your day-to-day use.

 ## Contributing